aiyengar2/k8s-docs/docs/provisioning/provisioning.md

 > **Note**: Why can't Provisioning V2 use `rancher/system-agent` to update itself?
 >
-> In theory, this is possible; however, `rancher/system-upgrade-controller` has better configuration options around executing upgrades to system components **across nodes** in a Kubernetes cluster, whereas `rancher/system-agent` can only configure how to execute an upgrade to system components **within a single node**.
+> In theory, this is possible; however, `rancher/system-upgrade-controller` has better configuration options around executing upgrades to system components **across nodes** in a Kubernetes cluster, whereas `rancher/system-agent` only considers the node it is running on.
 >
-> For example, with `rancher/system-upgrade-controller` you can choose to execute the upgrade of `rancher/system-agent` as a **rolling upgrade** across your cluster with a single Plan; on the other hand, performing this same upgrade with `rancher/system-agent` would require you to write logic to orchestrate your desired upgrade strategy, since it isn't aware of the "global view" of other nodes existing in the same cluster.
+> For example, with `rancher/system-upgrade-controller` you can choose to execute the upgrade of `rancher/system-agent` as a **rolling upgrade** across your cluster with a single Plan; this wouldn't be possible with `rancher/system-agent`.

 ## Provisioning V2 Workflow For Special Clusters